-We all have the right the work.
+We all have the right to work.
 Access to Work has been set up to provide a grant to help towards the additional costs associated with barriers faced by a disabled person in work.

 What it's about